Keepers Of Our Republic

 - the Constitution’s “more perfect Union” doesn’t exist in the past or the future, but is always evolving now, in the present;

-- our Union is more process than content, and patriotism is more behavior than speeches or emotion or display;
+- our Union is more about civic process than political content, and patriotism is more about how we act than it is about speeches or emotion or display;

 - our experiment in self-government requires us to both conserve what is good and progress toward what is better;